-New development should aim to provide, as a minimum, the provision standards of open and recreation space set out in the most up-to-date relevant evidence and guidance.
+To be supported, development proposals must demonstrate provision of open and recreational space, by quantity, type and walking distance, to meet the Fields in Trust guidance (2015) or equivalent later revised guidance.
 This should be on site, or where this is not appropriate or achievable, direct off-site provision or an appropriate financial contribution should be made to deliver off-site provision in a suitable accessible location or to adequately improve existing facilities to manage any additional demand the development would create.

-Protection of Open Space, Sports and Recreational Buildings and Land
+Protection of Open Space, Sports and Recreational Land

-- 4.105 The NPPF is clear that existing open space, sports and recreational buildings and land, including playing fields, should not be built on unless: - An assessment has been undertaken which has clearly shown the open space, buildings or land to be surplus to requirements; or - The loss resulting from the proposed development would be replaced by equivalent or better provision in terms of quantity and quality in a suitable location; or - The development is for alternative sports and recreational provision, the needs for which clearly outweigh the loss. - 4.106 Early engagement has identified a significant level of concern from the local community and sports groups that future major development proposals in the Neighbourhood Plan area that are being proposed through the emerging Core Strategy could result in the temporary loss of open space, with established groups unable to have future access to facilities. - 4.107 Policy PNP 24 therefore not only seeks to protect existing open space across the Neighbourhood Plan area but also requires as part of new development the provision of equivalent temporary open space provision.
+- 4.105 The NPPF is clear that existing open space, sports and recreational land, including playing fields, should not be built on unless: - An assessment has been undertaken which has clearly shown the open space or recreational land to be surplus to requirements; or - The loss resulting from the proposed development would be replaced by equivalent or better provision in terms of quantity and quality in a suitable location; or

+- The development is for alternative sports and recreational provision, the needs for which clearly outweigh the loss. - 4.106 Early engagement has identified a significant level of concern from the local community and sports groups that future major development proposals in the Neighbourhood Plan area could result in the loss of open space, with established groups unable to have future access to facilities. - 4.107 Policy PNP 24 therefore seeks to protect defined areas of existing open space and recreational land across the Neighbourhood Plan.